 SSD Money – The money benefit is a monthly payment based on your work history and earnings record.
 You can receive both time loss and a SSD money benefit at the same time, subject to the Social Security offset rules.
 To get help with an offset and to learn more about the offset rules contact the L&I Social Security offset unit at 360-902-5119.

-SSD & Medicare –In addition to money benefits, a successful SSD decision will award Medicare.
+SSD & Medicare –In addition to money benefits, a successful SSD decision will award Medicare benefits.
 Medicare can pay for medical treatment for conditions unrelated to your job injury.

 Call for information or a free strategy session – 206-343-1988